nsh07/urban-plus-plus/README.md

 }
 ```

 This program prints the top definition of the word "lol" and also prints the username of the author of the top definition.
-Note the usage of the `fetch()` method, you need to call it every time you set the search term.
+Note the usage of the `fetch()` member function, you need to call it every time you set the search term.
 See also: [advanced usage](#advanced-usage). `#include "urban++.hpp"` will be omitted in further examples.

 ## Advanced usage

 This library can get you all sorts of info about the current word's search results on Urban Dictionary (yes redditors, that includes the upvote/downvote count).
-A list of available get methods is provided in [list of methods](#list-of-getters).
+A list of available get functions is provided in [list of member functions](#list-of-getters).

 ### Initializing objects